Sakharam Ganesh Pandit

 Sakharam Ganesh Pandit (1875–1959), also known as S. G. Pandit, was an Indian American lawyer and civil rights activist.
 Pandit immigrated to the United States in 1906 and became a citizen in 1914.
 In 1923, he represented Bhagat Singh Thind in the Supreme Court case United States v.
-Bhagat Singh Thind, which found that Indians were ineligible for United States citizenship.
+Bhagat Singh Thind; the Court ruled against Thind and found that Indians were ineligible for United States citizenship.
 However, Pandit successfully fought against a subsequent attempt to remove his own citizenship, and the federal government thereafter gave up its efforts to denaturalize Indian Americans.
 Pandit died in Los Angeles in 1959.

 Early life and immigration to the United States

 Born in Ahmedabad, British India to a Gujarati Brahmin family, Pandit received both an undergraduate and a doctoral degree from universities in India.
 Moving to the United States in 1906, Pandit initially made a living as a spiritual teacher in the tradition of Swami Vivekenanda, lecturing on topics such as the esoteric meanings of the life of Jesus.
 A 1910 pamphlet for a Kilbourn, Wisconsin class entitled "The Fourth Dimension or a Larger World", for example, depicts him against a mystical backdrop.